akash-network/helm-charts/README.md

 ACCOUNT_ADDRESS=                  # Your Akash public wallet e.g. akash keys show default -a KEY_SECRET=                       # The password you used when you exported your key DOMAIN=mydomain.com               # A top level domain you own.
 Helm Chart is gonna get set you `<provider|ingress|api|rpc|grpc|p2p>.mydomain.com` names automatically.
-MONIKER=mynode                    # A unique name for your Akash node
 ```

 #### Create namespace